MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Monitor_Microsoft_365.md

 1. On LON-CL1, in the **Microsoft 365 admin center** tab of your Edge browser, select **Support** in the navigation pane, and then select **View service requests**.

-	**Note:** If the left-hand navigation pane has been minimized and only displays icons without any text, select the Navigation menu icon (the three horizontal lines) at the top of the navigation pane to expand it and display the accompanying text. <br/>
+	**Note:** If the navigation pane has been minimized and only displays icons without any text, select the Navigation menu icon (the three horizontal lines) at the top of the navigation pane to expand it and display the accompanying text. <br/>

 	The **Service request history** window displays any outstanding service request tickets.
 You should verify that no service request tickets appear on this page. <br/>